ds-tutorials/tableau-skyrim/pages/03.map/02.filtering/docs.md

 3. There are two columns here, with the data we are most interested in the top rows.
 The first three values in the _Your Data_ column (England, Not specified, and Wales) are listed as _Unrecognized_ in the _Matching Location_ column.
 Tableau only recognizes the United Kingdom, so we will need to tell it to map England and Wales as part of the UK.
 If we click on the box saying _Unrecognized_ and start typing _United Kingdom_, a drop down will pop up with various options, including the one we want.
 Select this for both England and Wales.
 ![Editing England's location](03.united-kingdom.png)
 4. Click OK.
 !
 Note that we did not actually change the data - the Country fields for these records will still state _England_ or _Wales_, but now Tableau will know how to map these values.
 This would not be a solution for cleaning messy data.
 A good option is [OpenRefine](https://openrefine.org/), a free, open-source tool that makes it easy to investigate and clean data.
-OU Digital Scholarship maintains a [tutorial](https://ds-tutorials.github.io/openrefine-tutorial/) if you are interested.
+OU Digital Scholarship maintains an [OpenRefine tutorial](https://ds-tutorials.github.io/openrefine-tutorial/) if you are interested.

 ### Removing _Not Specified_ Country Values